Police and Emergency Service Reforms

 Enhanced Emergency Services and Disaster Management for Queensland

-In October 2022, the government announced an enhanced investment in fire and emergency services’ capabilities to ensure Queensland’s committed frontline officers, staff and volunteers are best positioned to respond to emergency situations and keep Queenslanders safe in a disaster.
-The reform program represents a $400 million commitment across a four-year period and will bring major changes to the current disaster and emergency management response systems in Queensland, including:
+In October 2022, the government invested in fire and emergency services’ capabilities to ensure Queensland’s committed frontline officers, staff and volunteers were better positioned to respond to emergency situations and keep Queenslanders safe in a disaster.
+This investment represented a $400 million commitment to major change to the disaster and emergency management response systems in Queensland, which included:

 - an uplift to frontline resources across the State Emergency Service (SES), Rural Fire Service, Fire and Rescue Service and Queensland Reconstruction Authority (QRA)